nextstrain/docs.nextstrain.org/README.md

 ## Migration of Nextstrain docs to this repository
 We have agreed on some major [headings and subheadings](https://docs.google.com/document/d/1hq6hjukg3Pw8m12Y0IaephQYJCFvpFrChl0K0B_4UrQ/edit#heading=h.t0j8btmy5ggi) for an all-Nextstrain documentation project in this repo.
-We are using the migrate branch to move individual documents over to this Read the Docs project, under those headings.
+We are moving our documentation over to this Read the Docs project, under those headings.
 We are tracking progress of migration-related tasks in a [github project](https://github.com/nextstrain/docs.nextstrain.org/projects/1).

 ## Implementation